Getting to Salzburg in Austria from Munich Airport (Flughafen München MUC) in Bavaria, Germany, is easy by car but cheaper by train or bus.

 Train travel from Munich Airport starts with an S-Bahn ride towards Munich.
 The S8 and S1 follow different routes, with the S8 generally the best option for travel via the Ost Bahnhof, while both S1 and S8 take around 45 minutes to the Hauptbahnhof.

-The Bayern Ticket can also be bought directly from Deutsche Bahn (in German only) without having to go through a complete booking process to get the offer.
+The Bayern Ticket can also be bought directly from Deutsche Bahn (in German) or German Railways (in English).

 The RailJet is the most luxurious train on this routing but the Regional Express and private Meridian Direction (M) trains are hardly less comfortable than the EuroCity – just bring your own coffee and snacks.
 Reservations are not required on any of these trains.